skit-ai/job-descriptions/engineering/ml-ops.md

 ### Requirements

-- More than x years of experience.
+- 2+ years of experience.
 - Experience working with Python or Golang.
 - Prior experience working with ML pipelining/orchestration tools like MLFlow, Airflow, Kubeflow, Argo etc. to build and deploy ML pipelines.